Search: 5348 results

 Verse ConceptsImitating Good Kings

-Then Eliezer son of Dodavahu of Mareshah prophesied against Jehoshaphat, saying, “Because you formed an alliance with Ahaziah, the Lord has broken up what you have made.”
-So the ships were wrecked and were not able to go to Tarshish.
+Eliezer son of Dodavahu from Mareshah prophesied against Jehoshaphat, "Because you made an alliance with Ahaziah, the Lord will shatter what you have made."
+The ships were wrecked and unable to go to sea.

 Verse ConceptsSeafaringForbidden AlliancesProphesying

-He walked in the way of the kings of Israel, as the house of Ahab had done, for Ahab’s daughter was his wife.
-He did what was evil in the Lord’s sight,
+He walked in the way of the kings of Israel, just as the house of Ahab had done (for he married the daughter of Ahab), and he did what was evil in the sight of the Lord.

 Verse ConceptsImitating Wicked Kings